The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 7 September 2022

-Date range for adult records: 2 June to 7 September
+Date range for live (non-diapausing) adult records: 24 May to 11 September (111 days)

 Common green capsid (Lygocoris pabulinus)